JamesHabben/evolve/README.md

 - Option to edit SQL query to provide enhanced data views with data from multiple tables
 - Run plugins and view data from any browser - even a tablet!
 - Allow multiple people to review results of single RAM dump
+- Multiprocessing for full CPU usage
+- Pre-Scan runs a list of plugins at the start

 ## Coming Features
 - Save custom queries for future use